CCL-KULeuven/textlens/readme.md

 # You can check the other specifications at the mountpoint and copy your specifications
 ```
-- If you are running Galahad server otherwise e.g. from your IDE, you can add the specifications yaml directly to `server/data/taggers/`
+- If you are running Textlens server otherwise e.g. from your IDE, you can add the specifications yaml directly to `server/data/taggers/`

 Refresh the browser to load the new tagger.